NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 ### Data Flow
 Raw sequencing data is demultiplexed and converted to FastQ on site before being transferred securely to [UPPMAX](http://www.uppmax.uu.se/) for delivery.
-Raw data is also transferred to [SNIC SweStore](http://www.snic.vr.se/projects/swestore) for long term data security.

 ### Data Processing
 To ensure that all sequenced data meets our guarantee of data quality and quantity,